frc-emotion/java_tutorial/conditionals.md

 ```
 #### Elif

-An elif or else if statement executes if the previous if statement did not execute.
+An elif or else if statement executes if the previous if statement did not execute and the conditional is true.
 This stament will preced the else statement but come after an if or another elif statement.

 ```java
 boolean myBool = false;